Yj-Xiong/DyTSwiG-SE/README.md

 # DyTSwiG-SE
-This repertory includes audio samples from VoiceBank+DEMAND dataset and THCHS+DNS dataset, the codes of models, training, and inference.
+Audio samples are from VoiceBank+DEMAND dataset and THCHS+DNS datase.
+The source code is located in the directory "DyTSwiG-SE-Main".